Virtual Reality CPR Application – Changing the Game for Philanthropy

 Practicing Skills in VR Results in Better Responsiveness and Skill in Real-Life Scenarios

-Having the opportunity to practice skills in a virtual environment will give a person confidence when presented with the life-threatening situation of sudden cardiac arrest or another emergency.
-According to the American Heart Association (AHA), more than 383,000 cases of cardiac arrest occur each year outside of a hospital, and most victims do not show preemptive symptoms of cardiac arrest.
+Having the opportunity to practice skills in a virtual environment will give a person confidence when presented with a life-threatening situation of sudden cardiac arrest or another emergency.
+According to the International Liaison Committee on Resuscitation (ILCOR), more than 383,000 cases of cardiac arrest occur each year outside of a hospital, and most victims do not show preemptive symptoms of cardiac arrest.
 This means that most of the people experiencing cardiac arrest may not show warning signs, and being able to act as that person’s lungs and heart for a short time is essential to his or her survival.

 The Future of VR in Health Care Is Limitless!